 Encyclopedia of Selected Peaceful Societies

 Economy.
-Their economy has traditionally consisted of farming, though many have branched out into rural businesses.
+Their economy has traditionally consisted of farming, though many have branched out into rural businesses, such as their bed and breakfast operations in Lancaster County, PA.
 Amish business people interact easily with non-Amish customers and business associates, understand the competitive, market-driven, profit system, and can formulate effective strategies for managing their operations.
 However, they cannot grow too large because of potential criticism from within their communities that they're abandoning traditional values.
+As a news story put it in 2010, they have to cope with religious issues that outsiders don’t face.
+However, because they like to work hard and don’t spend money on consumer goods, their non-Amish competitors tend to resent them.

 Beliefs that Foster Peacefulness.
 The key to understanding Amish culture is the German word Gelassenheit, “submission,” a belief that includes simplicity, humility, thrift, obedience, and accepting the will of higher authorities.
 The Amish ideal is humility, in contrast to the modern ideal of personal fulfillment.
 The Amish person serves others, is guided by the will of the group, and talks, acts, and dresses modestly.
 Gelassenheit implies abandoning one's will in favor of following divine will, as the Amish perceive Christ to have done.
 It suggests loving one's enemies, praying for them, and never taking revenge—as Christ commanded.
 They adhere to Christ’s command to not resist evil, which prevents them from employing force in any human relationship.
-They cannot file lawsuits, serve on a police force or a jury, hold a political office, or engage in competition.
+They cannot file lawsuits, a belief that puts them at a serious disadvantage when trying to sign contracts with unscrupulous businesses such as those in the fracking industry.
+Also, they cannot serve on a police force or a jury, hold a political office, or engage in competition.
+They also believe in volunteering to help those outside their own community when they feel they can be of assistance.

 Avoiding and Resolving Conflict.
 The Amish continue to use older technologies such as the buggy that serve to define them and separate them from the dominant culture, but they are sometimes bothered by conflicts over whether or not to adopt new technologies.
 Any new device or convenience that some members desire is carefully examined by the entire community to see if it would foster differences between families, create tensions, or produce undue dependence on the outside world.
 As they consider proposals for change in the light of their historic values, they resolve the conflicts and try to preserve unity in their congregations.